Mind over chatter, starting a million conversations.

 Hi.

-I am uh just calling on a Tea Party member.
+I'm a Tea Party member.

-Not uh don't cause too much trouble.
+That don't cause too much trouble.

-Um I just want to know I just want to know with the low-income population are always trying to find out different ways to talk them in to not voting for Obama uh in our next election.
+I just want to know with the low-income population always trying to find out different ways to talk them into not voting for Obama in our next election.

-But what are some other things that I can talk to somebody who makes the low income and doesn't want to jump into any other president?
+But what are some other things that I can talk to somebody who makes the low-income and doesn't want to jump into any other president?

 Yes.

-What what age are you talking about?
+What age are you talking about?

-Anywhere from eighteen to forty-five.
+Anywhere from 18 to 45.

-Okay, I would the first thing I would do, and I'm serious about this.
+Okay, I would, the first thing I would do, and I'm serious about this.

-But I would ask them, so you think a vote for Obama will make you wealthier, and they will say yes.
+Now, I don't know how long you can hold their attention, but I would ask them, so you think a vote for Obama will make you wealthier?

 Can you show me the people on welfare today where they're not on welfare?

-Can Can you show me where people who are living off of welfare or what Democrat presidents give them are wealthy and rich?
+Can you show me where people who are living off of welfare or what Democrat presidents give them are wealthy and rich?

 Can you show me this?